DMin Phases of Study

-Phase II: Elective Courses (approximately four terms, two years)
+Phase I: Elective Seminars (four terms, two years)

 The Church’s Life and the Practice of Ministry focuses on the Church’s shared life, including the various ways the Christian community is called to embody its faith in practice.
 Candidates reflect on the Church’s normative practices of education and formation, care and counseling, mission and evangelism.

-Phase III: The Doctoral Project (maximum two years)
+Phase III: The Final Project (maximum two years)

 · Phase III, which begins with the term following completion of the student’s final methods seminar, consists of the design, proposal, execution, report on, and evaluation of a student’s final project.
 Tuition for Phase III is charged once, at the beginning of the phase.